Hepatitis B Vaccination for Pre-Exposure Protection

 The Centers for Disease Control and Prevention (CDC) recommends that all adults aged 18 and older be screened for Hepatitis B at least once in their lifetime.

-Testing is widely available through various providers:- Primary care clinicians can test for Hepatitis B.
+- Primary care clinicians can test for Hepatitis B.

 - The Hep B United campaign provides free or low-cost testing across the U.S. Visit Hep B United Local Campaigns for more information.